Skip to content

 Arguably, CRMs were originally developed for salespeople.
 Some organizations use different CRMs for their sales department than they do for their marketing teams.
 But when your teams use the same CRM or their CRMs are integrated, they can work together to nurture leads and close deals.

 Salespeople use CRMs in a similar way to marketers.
-They use automation to cut down on administrative tasks, harness the power of contact data to craft personalized messages, and create comprehensive sales campaigns to nurture prospects and turn them into customers.
+They use automation to cut down on administrative tasks, harness the power of contact data to craft personalized messages, and create comprehensive CRM solutions to nurture prospects and turn them into customers.

 These days, the "handoff" between marketing and sales is disappearing.
 One of the most important aspects of RevOps is the concept that everyone is responsible for generating revenue.
 That means marketers don't forget about a lead once they become sales-ready, and sales teams can't take all the credit for closed deals.